rlindgren/aidk/packages/core/src/com/ARCHITECTURE.md

 │  ─────────────────────────────────                              │
 │  • User messages, assistant responses, tool calls/results       │
-│  • Managed by components (comState or manual re-render)         │ │  • Persisted in previousState → currentState flow               │
+│  • Managed by components (comState or manual re-render)         │ │  • Persisted in previous → current flow               │
 │  • Sent to model as the message history                         │ │                                                                 │
 │  SYSTEM MESSAGES (instructions):                                │
 │  ─────────────────────────────────                              │
 │  • System role messages, section content                        │
 │  • Rebuilt fresh each tick (declarative)                        │
-│  • NOT in previousState (prevents duplication)                  │
+│  • NOT in previous (prevents duplication)                  │
 │  • Consolidated into single system message for model            │ │                                                                 │
 │  Why separate?                                                  │